14000 Due Process and Release of Information

 The APS district director or designee conducts the administrative review.
 The reviewer must not have directly supervised the APS specialist or have been involved in the investigation.

-- The perpetrator requests the review be postponed because he or she has not received the case record yet.
+• The perpetrator requests the review be postponed, because he or she did not yet receive the case record.

 If court proceedings are involved, APS postpones the review until the court proceedings are completed.